gjwgit/animate/README.md

-# Visualising Data Through Animations
+# Visualise Data Through Animations

 Animations can add considerable insight to any data analysis and can communicate quite effectively the story that the data is telling.
 This